-Cologne are back in the big time after a one-year absence, and one of the Bundesliga’s most passionate set of fans will be out to make their mark after winning Bundesliga 2 by a distance.
+Cologne are back in the big time and bring one of the Bundesliga’s most passionate set of fans with them – as well as a goat. bundesliga.com gives you the lowdown on the league’s first-ever champions…

 3x German champions (1962, 1964, 1978)